Bellville Mechanical Workshop Apprenticeship

 The Department of Transport and Public Works offers a four year apprenticeship programme to prepare students for the working world.

 When qualified, apprentices can study further at a higher education institution (HEI) toward becoming a mechanical engineering technician or an engineer.

-The department can also employ apprentices as artisans.
+The department can also employ apprentices once qualified as artisans.
 They are recognised and covered by the Occupation Specific Dispensation (OSD) if offered this opportunity.
 In this case, artisans are eligible for higher posts and higher grades in current posts.

 Apprentices develop skills in the following areas at the workshop:

 - Servicing and maintenance of road construction machinery.